 These 5 senses are the way in which children acquire the necessary information to go on to more abstract forms of learning.
 Through the sensorial exercises of manipulating, grading, comparing, contrasting, sorting and sequencing of material, a bigger picture begins to take shape.
-Pathways in the brain are stimulated, connections are made which are later used in the process of scientific reasoning and mathematics.
+Pathways in the brain are stimulated and connections are made which are later used in the process of scientific reasoning and mathematics.

 The math materials begin with the hands on, concrete acquisition of quantity.
 It moves from the concrete to the symbolic and abstract.
 Montessori builds upon what was acquired in the earlier sensorial preparation to help young children refine and integrate the world of mathematics.
-The Materials are sequential starting with quantity and move from the simple concept of oneness to the complex functions of addition, multiplication, subtraction and division of numbers that go into the thousands.
+The materials are sequential, starting with quantity and move from the simple concept of oneness to the complex functions of addition, multiplication, subtraction and division of numbers that go into the thousands.